• Skip to primary navigation

 easy-seven-in-one-coffee-cake

 Baking cakes or making yummy desserts has never been my strength.
-I will bake bread and homemade buns all the time, but please, if you come for a visit, bring your own dessert.
-But, as you know, reality is that everyone should know how to make those yummy cakes and I am no exception.
+I will bake bread and homemade buns all the time, but please bring your own dessert if you come for a visit.
+But, as you know, the reality is that everyone has to make cakes at least sometimes, and I am no exception.

 One day in my desperate search for something easy enough to make for a cake I came across this Easy Cinnamon Coffee Cake, and I have made it ever since, in many different ways.

-I like to use freshly ground whole grain spelt, or at least organic all purpose flour and organic sugar to make it more wholesome.
-Our Fidibus grain mill makes a fine flour, great even for cakes and cookies.
+I like to use freshly ground whole grain spelt, or at least organic all-purpose flour and organic sugar to make it more wholesome.
+Our Fidibus grain mill makes fine flour, great even for cakes and cookies.

 Cinnamon Coffee Cake